leebehrens/linux-notes/docs/notes/debian11.md

     1. Primary network interface: *(wired interface)*

-        {{site.caution}} Use a wired network interface even if you have a wireless interface.
+        {{site.callout_caution}} Use a wired network interface even if you have a wireless interface.
 If you choose wireless, you will be asked to choose the wireless network SSID, encryption method, and password per expected usual.
 The install will complete smoothly.
 However, once the system boots you are likely to find that you can't access the internet with any kind of connection.
 Unable to get the network working, I had to resort to reinstalling using the wired interface.

     2. Hostname: *(debian is the default)*